 Configuring the E-Commerce App

-In this tab, begin by setting the currency symbol as well as the currency that will be used in this module.
-The currency symbol is the value shown to users while they are purchasing a course or learning plan.
-You can use any symbol or word you prefer (eg. € or euro), but remember that the currency symbol is usually displayed with a few characters; long words and phrases may not fit properly on the pages where the symbol is displayed.
+This area is used to configure the currency that will be used in your marketplace, as well as its symbol.
+The currency symbol is the value shown to users when purchasing a course or learning plan.
+You can use any symbol or word (eg. € or euro), but remember that the currency symbol is usually displayed with a few characters; long words and phrases may not fit properly on the pages where the symbol is displayed.
 The currency is the standard value passed to your payment gateway, regardless of the currency symbol you inserted.

 Configuring Payment Gateways and Wire Transfers

 Configure now one or more payment gateways, that will be used by users to complete their transactions in realtime and/or set up wire transfers to offer an offline payment option.
 Each payment gateway in the platform must be activated independently, and has a dedicated article in Docebo’s Knowledge Base.
 Refer to the list below to learn how to configure them: